nicks-blip/Phone-Ordering-System/README.md

 # Phone-Ordering-System
-A phone ordering system developed using C# and Microsoft Visual Studio.

-A C# Windows Forms desktop app for calculating phone orders in Kenyan shillings (KSh).
+A phone ordering system developed using C# and Microsoft Visual Studio for calculating phone orders in Kenyan shillings (KSh).

 ## Features